tobias-fyi/challenges/100DaysofX/02-Story/011/011-Story.md

 ---- ∫ ----

-This was the most fun she'd had in decades.

-    CWS-011 ~ That line is cheesy af but I'm leaving it in for now as a reminder until I can figure out a way for her to express her utter enjoyment through dialogue alone.

----- ∫ ----

-    CWS-011 ~ The purpose of this scene's dialogue:

-    #1 - Deepen the Queen's personality + background
-    #2 - Deepen Alia's personality
-    #3 - Subtle hints at Annelo's background strategies in prep for the war

----- ∫ ----

 As the guest—and because she had suggested that they alternate—the Queen asked Alia to mix the first round.
 Without waiting for the answer, the Queen touched the middle panel of the elliptical table between them, causing the panel to slide under one of the adjoining panels.
 The panel completed its motion with a barely audible click while something else began to ascend through the gap.

-    CWS-011 ~ Need a good name for the drug dispenser that comes up.
-Looking for a term that can be flexible enough to encompass the entire class of objects that includes the dispenser.

-    What it usually contains
-    - Psychoactive, psychotropic, nootropic, and narcotic substances/drugs

-    Descriptions / Existing Terms
-    - Waiter
-    - Repository
-    - Box
-    - Dispenser
-    - Container
-    - Dock

-    Mix and Match
-    - Bock
-    - Mix Dock
-    - Drug Dock
-    - Sub Dock

 "Whoa...very impressive, I must say."
 Alia surveyed the multifaceted machine as it finished rising and clicked into place,base flush with the table's surface.
 She had yet to hear of a space-faring society that did not have some permutation of this device; Khaonos locals simply called it a dock.

 Containers of various shapes, sizes, and colors lined the inside of the roughly box-shaped contraption, while the external surfaces sported arrays of dispensers of all types—faucets, drip tips, hoses, and even an inhaler mask or two.
 She was sure there were other features hidden within the dock.

+---- ∫ ----

 "I was curious about the...preferences, of one such as yourself."
 Alia said, allowing a subtle hint of slyness into her smile as her eyes met the Queen's.
 "So far, your reputation seems to be well-earned."

-    CWS-011 ~ Too obvious: "As you likely already know, research and development of novel substances is one of our most important exports." | "You should see what constitutes a normal affair in Solamor."

 The Queen returned her gaze evenly.
 "I take it you have never been to Solamor."
 Alia inclined her head in acquiescence as the Queen continued, "That should make this rather interesting."